top of page

 Christine Haling

-Christine Haling has a bachelor & master degree in Business Administration and Associate Degrees in Accounting and Small Business Management – all from Lac Courte Oreilles Ojibwa University.
-She has previous work experience in managing multi-million dollar budgets, contract management and office management.
+Christine has a bachelor's and master's degree in business administration, preceeded by associate degrees in accounting and small business management, all from Lac Courte Oreilles Ojibwa University.
+She has previous work experience in managing multimillion dollar budgets, contract management and office management.
 She maintains involvement with the American Indian Science & Engineering Society, American Indian Indigenous Business Leaders and American Indian Higher Education Consortium.
 She is a descendant of the Lac du Flambeau Tribe.

 Krysanda Bissonette.jpg